ALL Metrics

 Work23 (31.9%)32 (22.9%)

-The relationship between information source and preferred euthanasia decision-maker (court, patient, family, physician) was significant (χ2 = 22.287, p = 0.008), with respondents informed by hearsay or news strongly favoring patient consent (see Table 5).
+A significant association was observed between the source of first information about euthanasia and the preferred final decision-maker for euthanasia (χ2 = 22.287, p = 0.008), with respondents informed by hearsay or news strongly favoring patient consent (see Table 5).

 Table 5.
 Association between the source where the participants first heard about euthanasia and who they feel should be the final proxy of euthanasia.